santosh161616/Fly-Little-Birdie/README.md

 # Fly-Little-Birdie
-Flappy bird Idea based game!
+This is a game that can be played with Taps on screen and also very similar to famous flappy bird game!